-New and Innovative modalities for financing FSSM would be explored by ULBs and State government, with involvement of knowledge and funding partners, which may include - PPP, CSR funds, Guarantee funds, Crowdfunding, Donor grants, Social and Development Impact Bonds, MPLADS, MLALADS, ULB Incentive Fund, UPIF, etc. The funding and financing options mandated in State and sewerage Policy -2016 will be also applicable for FSSM.
-A State Sanitation Fund should be set-up that will consolidate funds and resources from these aforementioned sources, in addition to central government schemes and programmes, Central & State Finance Commission, state funds, etc. It would be managed by the state government (through a designated nodal agency) and provided to ULBs/ service providers/ other relevant stakeholders based on a transparent and flexible criteria, linked to performance and need.
+New and Innovative modalities for financing FSSM would be explored by ULBs and State government, with involvement of knowledge and funding partners, which may include - PPP, CSR funds, Guarantee funds, Crowdfunding, Donor grants, Social and Development Impact Bonds, ULB Incentive Fund, UPIF, etc. A State Sanitation Fund should be set-up that will consolidate funds and resources from these aforementioned sources, in addition to central government schemes and programmes, 13th and 14th Finance Commission, state funds, etc. It would be managed by the state government (through a designated nodal agency) and provided to ULBs/ service providers/ other relevant stakeholders based on a transparent and flexible criteria, linked to performance and need.

 Preference would be given to FSSM models that ensure maximum cost recovery and even profit generation in the O&M stage, partly through reuse of treated end product (wastewater and sludge) in the form of biogas, electricity, water reuse, fertilizer/manure, compost, etc. especially since O&M costs of FSTPs is usually much lower than conventional STPs for smaller towns (Class III, IV & V towns).
 Various steps would be taken by the state government and ULBs to enable greater private sector participation in FSSM service delivery.
-Greater thrust would be given to PPP projects in FSSM, VGF (Viability Gap Funding)

-from Central and State government wherever FSSM projects are not completely feasible.
+Greater thrust would be given to PPP projects in FSSM, VGF (Viability Gap Funding) from Central and State government wherever FSSM projects are not completely feasible.
 Cross subsidy module can also be explored to setup and compensate (partially/fully) the cost of plant construction and operation.
 Incentives and concessions in various ULB taxes/charges for setting up Faecal Sludge treatment plants, providing formal credit to desludging operators for purchase/ repair/maintenance of desludging vehicles or capacity building, etc.